- Reference # A.2.2122028

-• Project research participant Northern Australia Crop Research Alliance Pty Ltd (NACRA) ; University of Queensland ; WA Govt Dept. Primary Industries and Regional Development ; Advanced Agricultural Systems (SwarmFarm)
+- Project research participant Northern Australia Crop Research Alliance Pty Ltd (NACRA) ; The University of Queensland ; WA Govt Dept. Primary Industries and Regional Development ; Advanced Agricultural Systems Pty Ltd (SwarmFarm)

 Summary

-The Ord River Irrigation Area (ORIA) lays claim to the highest water security in Australia, thanks to the immense water storage from Lake Argyle.
-The high level of water security, deep and well-structured soils, combined with sunshine and warm temperatures provide ideal growing conditions, particularly for crops such as cotton and maize.
+The Ord River Irrigation Area (ORIA) boasts the highest water security in Australia, thanks to the vast storage capacity of Lake Argyle.
+The high water security, combined with deep, well-structured soils, abundant sunshine, and warm temperatures, creates ideal growing conditions – particularly for crops such as cotton and maize.

-During the past 5 years of research, planting cotton in the wet season has consistently demonstrated high yields.
-This is due to flowering occurring during the optimal early dry season periods of March through to May.
-Previous to Bollgard 3 (BG3) technology, this flowering window would be at high risk from Lepidoptera pest damage, which has previously held back a northern cotton industry.
-The success of the cotton crop agronomically, as well as supplying two commodity markets, each with reliable high-value returns to growers, provides an opportunity to establish an integrated cotton-grain-cattle farming system whereby each component compliments the other.
+Over the past five years of research, wet season cotton planting has consistently delivered high yields.
+This success is largely due to flowering occurring during the optimal early dry season period (March to May).
+Prior to the introduction of Bollgard 3 (BG3) technology, this flowering window was highly vulnerable to Lepidoptera pest damage, which had previously limited the development of a northern cotton industry.
+The agronomic success of cotton, along with its ability to supply two high-value commodity markets, presents a strong opportunity to establish an integrated cotton-grain-cattle farming system, where each component complements the other.

-Nitrogen management in cotton is to be investigated as this has implications for productivity, profitability, and the environment.
-Crop N availability is key driver of crop yield, but N is also the largest contributor of GHG emissions from a cotton crop.
+Nitrogen management in cotton will be a major focus, given its implications for productivity, profitability, and environment sustainability.
+Nitrogen availability is a key driver of crop yield, but it is also the largest contributor to greenhouse gas (GHG) emissions from cotton production.

-In addition to boosting local skills and capacity in the farming community through extension of knowledge and lessons gained from the project onto the local farming community to, an important part of this project will be supporting a PhD candidate to undertake some of the R&D required.
-While to be based at The University of Queensland, in southern Queensland, all field work will occur in Kununurra and the knowledge gained will be directly applicable to cropping in the ORIA.
+In addition to extending knowledge and lessons learned to the local farming community, the project will support a PhD candidate to undertake critical R&D. While the student will be based at The University of Queensland, in southern Queensland, all fieldwork will take place in Kununurra, ensuring that the knowledge generated is directly applicable to cropping in the ORIA.

 Expected outcomes

-Investigating cotton Nitrogen management and extending the findings through field days, workshops and seminars will lead to the establishment of best practise for cotton, specific to the Ord.
-If efficiency increased by 30% the estimated benefit across the industry is upwards of $6m per annum over the next 15 years as more land is developed.
+Investigating cotton nitrogen management and extending the findings through field days, workshops, and seminars will support the establishment of best practise for cotton production specific to the Ord River Irrigation Area (ORIA).
+If nitrogen use efficiency improves by 30%, the estimated benefit across the industry could exceed $6 million per annum over the next 15 years, as more land is developed.

-Current GRDC supported research in maize suggests efficiency improvements of 30% as quite achievable.
-Fertiliser efficiencies improving by 30% could also reduce the carbon footprint by >50%, as fertiliser losses are the greatest contributor to the carbon footprint of irrigated agriculture.
+Current GRDC supported research in maize suggests that efficiency improvements of 30% are achievable.
+Enhancing fertiliser efficiency by this margin could reduce the carbon footprint by more than 50%, as fertiliser losses are the largest contributor to greenhouse gas emissions in irrigated agriculture.

-Complimentary crop rotations of grain, fodder, and pulse crops will reduce the reliance on a monoculture which is at an increased exposure detrimental impact caused by pest and disease build–up and/or reduced soil functionality.
-Grain and fodder crops can also be used to intensify nearby beef production, with several cattle stations in close proximity.
-Pulse crops such as chickpea and mungbean are established cash crops in the ORIA and provide a disease break and additional nutrients to the subsequent crop.
+Complimentary crop rotations involving grain, fodder, and pulse crops will reduce the reliance on a monoculture systems, which are more vulnerable to pest and disease build–up and declining soil functionality.
+Grain and fodder crops can also be used to intensify nearby beef production, with several cattle stations located in close proximity.
+Pulse crops such as chickpea and mungbeans are already established cash crops in the ORIA and offer additional benefits, including disease breaks and nutrient contributions to subsequent crops.

-Growers will have data to support farming system decisions about how to optimise the system for both economic and sustainable outcomes.
+Growers will gain access to data-driven insight to support farming system decisions that optimise both the economic returns and sustainability.

 updates